nitindahiyabuilds/ai-coach/README.md

 ## Current Checkpoint

-AI OS is currently focused on building a history-aware AI coaching system.
+AI OS is currently focused on building a personalised AI coaching system.

 The current workout intelligence pipeline is: